Post War – 1946 to 1961

 Underwriting and Distribution

-Becker’s standing in the underwriting syndication world was maintained in good part on the firm’s strong distribution capabilities in fixed income securities and institutional equities, and to its traditional distribution of common stocks in the Midwest.
+Becker’s standing in the underwriting syndication world was maintained in good part on the firm’s strong distribution capabilities in fixed-income securities and institutional equities, and to its traditional distribution of common stocks in the Midwest.
 However, the firm’s position also rested in part on the foundation of industry relationships established by Francis Patton in the 1930s, followed by the consistent and persistent efforts of Andrew Baird into the 1960s.
-Through Andy’s extensive involvement in the IBA, NYSE, NASD, MSE, and Chicago Bond Club, he expanded on Fran Patton’s work by establishing relationships with a new generation of industry leaders.
-Andy was given operational support through the day-to-day syndicate communications of Art Curtis, in the Chicago office, who was elected a Vice President in 1952.
+Andy, through his extensive involvement in the IBA, NYSE, NASD, MSE, and Chicago Bond Club, expanded on Fran Patton’s work by establishing relationships with a new generation of industry leaders.
+He was given operational support through the day-to-day syndicate communications of Art Curtis in the Chicago office, who was elected a Vice President in 1952.
 The need for similar efforts and leadership in the syndication function in the New York office would not be addressed for some years.

 Corporate Finance Transactions